 We finally walked back to the first courtyard into the Hradcanske Square which houses the main gate to the castle with two massive statues of the fighting stone giants.

-We descended the castle hill and sauntered through the quaint houses, restaurants and the souvenir shops of the Lesser town to the iconic Charles Bridge.
+We descended the castle hill and sauntered through the quaint houses, restaurants and the souvenir shops of the Lesser town to the iconic Charles Bridge, one of the busiest Prague attractions.

 The wonderful bridge running over the Vltava River is lined with exquisite statues and is jam packed with the tourists, artists, musicians and souvenir vendors.

 We continued onto the Karlova Street (Karluv Most) where we savored on the Prague specialty Chimney cakes topped with cream, chocolates, and strawberries.
 It was just yum.
-A visit to Prague is incomplete without experiencing its culinary delights read on how to eat local when in Czech.
+A visit to Prague is incomplete without experiencing its culinary delights read on how to eat like a local when in Czech.
+Prague city center can easily be explored on foot or you can join one of the Prague tours guiding you through the best places to visit in Prague.

 Prague Old Town Square

-We walked into a large lively Old Town Square with a picturesque vista of Church of Our Lady Before Tyn with its exquisite towers, St. Nicholas Church, the Old Town Hall and a statue of religious reformer Jan Hus in the center.
+We walked into a large lively Old Town Square with a picturesque vista of Church of Our Lady Before Tyn with its exquisite towers, the Old Town Hall and a statue of religious reformer Jan Hus in the center.

 The town square was crammed with tourists taking pictures and street performers entertaining the tourists.
 A lady was blowing giant soap bubbles and the kids including our darling Chhavi enjoyed bursting it.
 A sight to behold!

-The town square also houses the famed medieval astronomical clock popular for the ‘The Walk of the Apostles’, the parade of figures when the Clock strikes the hour.
+The town square also houses the famed medieval astronomical clock popular for the ‘The Walk of the Apostles’, the parade of figures when the Clock strikes the hour which is one of the best things to do in Prague.

-We could not visit the old Jewish cemetery as it was closed due to a Jewish holiday falling on the same day.
+The Jewish Museum in Prague mirrors the Jewish heritage and comprises of synagogues and an old cemetery in the Jewish quarter.
+When we visited the Jewish quarter including the old Jewish cemetery was closed due to a Jewish holiday falling on the same day.
 The cemetery is believed to have around 12,000 tombstones which are still uncertain due to the layering of the tombs.

 Have you been to Prague?
-What is your view of this wonderful city?
+What is your favorite part of this wonderful city?
 Do share with us in comments.

 Would you like to pin this post?